TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

 ## Description

+!!! info

+    If you’re wondering why hard links aren’t working or why a simple move is taking far longer than it should.

+    Here we will try to explains it.

+    The paths you use on the inside matter.
+Because of how Docker’s volumes work, passing in two or three volumes such as the commonly suggested `/tv`, `/movies` and `/downloads` makes them look like two or three file systems, even if they aren’t.
+This means hard links won’t work and instead of an instant move, a slower and more I/O intensive copy + delete is used.

+So you want one of the following ?

-- Instant moves (Atomic-Moves) during import of the *arr (useful when using Usenet).
+- Instant moves (Atomic-Moves) during import of the *arr (useful when using Usenet)?
-- You want to perma seed.
-- You don't want to use twice the storage when using torrents. (hardlinks).
+- You don't want to use twice the storage when using torrents. (hardlinks)?
+- You want to perma seed?

+Then keep reading.

 ### FAQ